Non-Rigid Brace for Scoliosis – SpineCor Brace

 - Hot to wear in our humid environment

-- Physiotherapy sessions are aimed at releasing the tight muscles and building overall core strength are the aims of physiotherapy
+- Releasing the tight muscles and building overall core strength are the aims of physiotherapy

 With the SpineCor programme, the type of scoliosis the child presents with is first classified.
-With this classification, the direction of the curvature can be determined as it progresses.
+The direction of the curvature can now be determined as it progresses.
 Based on this knowledge of expected progression, SpineCor aims to specifically reverse the direction of the curvature by bracing them in the opposite direction as the spine curves.

 This programme is more specific to the type and curvatures of each child compared to the rigid brace.

-- The pre-puberty kids are still braced, but in a dynamic brace.
+- Pre-puberty kids are braced in a dynamic brace.
 This allows the spine to move as required by functional activities hence maintaining joint mobility and muscle strength

 - SpineCor also has a specific rehabilitation program that facilitates the action and goals of the brace.
 This exercise program focus on strengthening the muscles required to help the brace hold the spine in a more neutral position.

-- Regular Physiotherapy sessions for SpineCor will be targeted at releasing the tight muscle and joints, hence facilitating the correction of the spine.
+- Regular Physiotherapy sessions for SpineCor will targeted the releasing the tight muscle and joints.
+This facilitates the correction of the spine.

 - Results are the most optimal when braced are used from pre-puberty to about the age of 16-18.
-The minimum no of years required is 2 years. e.g. if you started at 16 years of age, then only after 2 years should you stop using the brace- this is on the premise that with the removal of the brace that there is not progression or regression of the curvature.
+Two year minimum number of years required.
+E.g. if you started at 16 years of age, then only after 2 years should you stop using the brace- this is on the premise that with the removal of the brace that there is not progression or regression of the curvature.

-On the SpineCor programme, you are expected to re-check the fitting by a SpineCor accredited fitter every 2-3 months initially.
+You are expected to re-check the fitting by a SpineCor accredited fitter every 2-3 months initially on the SpineCor programme.
 Gradually weaning to every 6 months after 1 year.
 With the SpineCor rehabilitation programme, ideally a session once a week for the first month and gradually weaning to once a month until the removal of the brace.
 The frequency of the sessions is also dependent on how quickly the child understands and learns the exercises.